 A Fit and Proper Person framework is in place to ensure functions are led by appropriately skilled people.
-In addition to the directors listed in the previous section, the following individuals have also been approved by the appropriate UK regulatory bodies as at 31 December 2021 and all are subject to AEG's Fit and Proper Policy.
+In addition to the directors listed in the previous section, the following individuals have also been approved by the appropriate UK regulatory bodies up to the date of issuance of this SFCR.

-A complete list of SMF holders is shown below:
+A complete list of SMF holders for AGIL is shown below: